giangiannini/SensAtt_Aud_Tact_Behav/README.md

 # SensAtt_Aud_Tact_Behav
-Documentation to replicate the experimental paradigm and statistical analysis of behavioural and electrophysiological data as in Giannini et al., (REF MISSING).
+Documentation to replicate the experimental paradigm and statistical analysis of behavioural and electrophysiological data as in Giannini et al., [Preprint](https://www.researchsquare.com/article/rs-7065290/latest).

 ## Experimental paradigm
 Unity code and scenario are available in the [Paradigm](https://github.com/giangiannini/SensAtt_Aud_Tact_Behav/tree/main/Paradigm) folder.